Problem Definition

 Returns a starting point for the problem.
 If the user specified an instance of the StartingPointIfc via the ProblemDefinition.startingPointGenerator property then the supplied generator is used; otherwise, the problem definition attempts to randomly generate an input feasible starting point via the ProblemDefinition.generateInputFeasibleValues function.

 Translates the supplied array to named input pairs (name, value).
 Assumes that the order of the array is the same as the order of the defined names for the problem.
-If the supplied value is outside the range of the name variable, it is adjusted to the closest boundary.
+NOTE!!: If the supplied value is outside the range of the name variable, it is adjusted to the closest boundary.
 In addition, the granularity of the input variable is applied.
+Thus, the returned input map will be input-range-feasible after this conversion process.

 Ensures that the supplied map is translated to an appropriate map containing name, value pairs for this problem.
 The resulting InputMap will have valid names and values that are input-range-feasible.
 The values will be rounded to the appropriate granularity for the named input variable.